Student Support & Monitoring

 The Assistant Principal responsible for Student Services oversees all the student support services and is responsible for their co-ordination and development.
 He can also be contacted by parents if required.

-The careers advisor oversees all the College systems and events relating to university and job progression, as well as working to support individual students with customised advice and guidance appropriate to their plans and aspirations.
-Her work is supported by external contracts with advisers from Careers Management Capital, who often concentrate on the particular needs of students following one year vocational programmes.
+The Careers Coordinator and Advisor oversees all the College systems and events relating to university and job progression, as well as working to support individual students with customised advice and guidance appropriate to their plans and aspirations.
+His work is supported by external organisations with advisers from IntoUniversity, IntoWork, PSEV and through partnerships with ULAS, universities such as Roehampton and Portsmouth.

 Our full-time chaplain provides a source of personal support for individual students, and is available on a drop-in basis, as well as organising group activities that meet students’ spiritual needs through the liturgies, retreats and sacramental programmes